wyounas/wyounas.github.io/_posts/2025-08-18-finding-all-solutions-to-linkedin-queens-puzzle.md

 assert(false);
 ```

 This causes the model checker to backtrack and search for computations that successfully exit the loop, meaning computations that have placed queens on the board according to the rules.
 Any such computation is not just a counterexample to our assertion claim, but also a valid solution to the puzzle.
+[Here is the code](https://github.com/wyounas/linkedin_queens/blob/main/queenfourbyfour.pml) for 4x4 grid.

-Now to find a solution, we run the model with spin -run queens.pml and then run the verifier `./pan -E`.
+Now to find a solution, we run the model with `spin -run queens.pml` and then run the verifier `./pan -E`.
 You’ll see an assertion violation, along with a message indicating that a trail file has been written.
 Replay the trail file with command:
 ```
 spin -p -t queens.pml